borgbackup/borg/docs/quickstart.rst

 If you use encryption, all data is encrypted on the client before being written to the repository.
-This means that an attacker who manages to compromise the host containing an encrypted archive will not be able to access any of the data, even while the backup is being made.
+This means that an attacker who manages to compromise the host containing an encrypted repository will not be able to access any of the data, even while the backup is being made.

 Key material is stored in encrypted form and can be only decrypted by providing the correct passphrase.